 - 1.)
-Review the literature for evidence-based interventions for working with the cohort you discussed in your midterm paper.
+Review the literature for intervention approaches in working with the cohort you discussed in your midterm paper.
 (30 points, 15 each) - a.
 What micro level interventions (individual intervention models) exist as evidence-based practice for working with this population?
 Briefly summarize at least two. - b.
-What community-based interventions exist for this population?
+What macro level interventions (community-based interventions) exist for this population?
 Explore specialized programs/services in the community offered, briefly summarizing at least one.
 You may use professional or government websites to inform your report. - 2.)
-Analyze one intervention strategy that is of particular interest to you, using one of the interventions cited above in response to question 1 (45points, 15 each) - a.
+Analyze one intervention strategy that is of particular interest to you, using one of the interventions cited above in response to question 1 (30 points, 10 each) - a.
 Summarize the main ideas of your chosen model to explain the intervention.
 For example, what is the length of treatment?
 Is the model effective alone or in tandem with other treatment modalities (i.e. group therapy or medication)?
 What theory informs the model? - b.
 Report the rationale for your chosen intervention: explain how it assists individuals in the cohort you have chosen to manage their reactions to trauma and work towards the healing process.
 Be sure to summarize the steps/phases of the model. - c.
-Does your chosen intervention serve as a trauma-informed approach?
+Does your chosen intervention serve as a trauma-informed approach or policy?
 Include a rationale as to why or why not. - 3.)
-Self-care plan: Managing indirect effects of the work (15 points) - a.
-Report your plan for self-care, incorporating micro and macro strategies from the literature to inform your plan. - 4.)
+Self-care plan: Managing indirect effects of the work (30 points, 15 each) - a.
+Assess your reaction to the work with this client, reporting how you evaluated your reaction. - b.
+Develop a specific plan for self-care.
+Incorporate micro and macro and strategies from the literature to inform your plan. - 4.)
 APA, Grammar and Scholarly Writing (10 points) - a.
 Papers should be edited for grammatical errors and will be evaluated based on clarity of thought and critical thinking.
-This is a scholarly paper and should be written in essay format, which a clear introduction, body and https://owl.purdue.edu/owl/research\and\citation/apa\style/apa\formatting\a nd\style\guide/general\format.html
+This is a scholarly paper and should be written in essay format, which a clear introduction, body and conclusion.

-- conclusion.
 Headings may be incorporated into your paper, as permitted by APA guidelines. - b.
 All papers must incorporate APA referencing within text using the author, date method.
 Papers should abide by APA guidelines, including: reference page, title page, 12 point font, Times New Roman font, double spacing and one in margins.
 Please see: